intrnl/haru-discord-bot/README.md

 ## To-dos

 - Figure out the legality of hosting a bot like this on Cloudflare Workers
-  - With signature verification, it takes around 55 ms to 160 ms for each request.
+  - With signature verification, it takes up to 160 ms for each request.
 Let alone the free tier, this is way beyond the "allowed" CPU time for the paid Bundled tier.
-  - I had assumed that Cloudflare Workers would just kill any workers that goes beyond the allowed CPU time, but this hasn't happened.
+I had assumed that it would just kill the worker if it goes beyond the allowed time, but this hasn't happened.
   - Without signature verification, it takes around 5 ms, making it doable, but given that it is a "requirement" according to Discord API docs, let's just hope that Discord devs would change their minds anytime soon.